The Louisville Dental Society

 Community service events the LDS members are involved in include a once per month free dental clinic; free dental screenings throughout the year for various community groups and events; the Smile Kentucky! program which gives free treatment to elementary children without dental benefits and free dental screenings and dental education at various elementary schools in nearby counties.

-will be presenting on Protecting Your Assets at the Bravo!
-Cucina Italiana, Louisville, beginning at 6 PM.
-The speakers are great and the food is great. . . .what's holding you back?
+will present What in the World is the KDA Up to NOW? at the Ruth's Chris Steak House, Louisville, beginning at 6 PM.
+The speaker is great and the food is great. . . .what's holding you back?

-$30 per person, check or credit card, paid in advance.
-You do not want to miss these speakers.
+$55 per person for Society members, check or credit card, paid in advance.
+You do not want to miss this!
 You must have a paid reservation to attend.
-FYI Two LDS members who signed up and paid in advance last month received a special gift at the Sep 28th LDS meeting!
+FYI Two LDS members who signed up and paid in advance last month received a special gift at the November meeting!